simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/rest/requests/get_tx.md

 ##### GET Tx
 {% include helpers/subhead-links.md %}

 {% assign summary_restGetTx="gets a hex-encoded serialized transaction or a JSON object describing the transaction.
-By default, Bitcoin Core only stores complete transaction data for UTXOs and your own transactions, so this method may fail on historic transactions unless you use the non-default `txindex=1` in your Bitcoin Core startup settings." %}
+By default, Bitcoin Cash Node only stores complete transaction data for UTXOs and your own transactions, so this method may fail on historic transactions unless you use the non-default `txindex=1` in your Bitcoin Cash Node startup settings." %}

 {% autocrossref %}